Bolivarian National Intelligence Service: Bolivarian Revolution

 In 1999, President Hugo Chávez began the restructuring of DISIP, with commanders and analysts being selected for their political attributes and rumors of some armed civilian groups gaining credentials from such actions.
 A retired SEBIN commissioner explained that there began to be "biased and incomplete reports, tailored to the new ears, that began to proliferate and ultimately affects the ability of the institution to process information and know what happens".
 On December 4, 2009, President Chávez, during a swearing-in ceremony for the high command of the recently created Bolivarian National Police (Policía Nacional Bolivariana), announced the change of name of DISIP, with immediate effect, to Bolivarian Intelligence Service (Servicio Bolivariano de Inteligencia, or SEBIN).

 The restructuring of SEBIN was completed in 2013 with one of its goals to guarantee the "continuity and consolidation of the Bolivarian Revolution in power".
-In the beginning of the 2014–15 Venezuelan protests, SEBIN agents opened fire on protesters which resulted in the deaths of two and the dismissal of Brigadier General Manuel Gregorio Bernal Martinez days later.
+In the beginning of the 2014 Venezuelan protests, SEBIN agents opened fire on protesters which resulted in the deaths of two and the dismissal of Brigadier General Manuel Gregorio Bernal Martinez days later.

-Under the Nicolás Maduro presidency, a building that was originally intended to be a subway station and offices in Plaza Venezuela was converted into the headquarters for SEBIN.
-Dubbed "La Tumba", or "The Tomb", by Venezuelan officials, political prisoners are held five stories underground in inhumane conditions at freezing temperatures and with no ventilation, sanitation, or daylight.
-The cells are two by three meters that have a cement bed, security cameras and barred doors, with each cell aligned next to one another so there are no interactions between prisoners.
-Such conditions have caused prisoners to become very ill though they are denied medical treatment.
-Denounces of torture in "The Tomb", specifically white torture, are also common, with some prisoners attempting to commit suicide.
-Such conditions are to force prisoners to plead guilty to crimes they are accused of. according to NGO Justice and Process.